Keep Growing Detroit: Pretext for founding

 In the 20th century, Detroit was considered an example for technological advancement thanks to the automobile industry.
 However, due to economic decline, the city is no longer a standard for modernization and is currently an example of urban decay.
-Detroit's decline is well documented: the city entered a recession prior to the U.S. financial crisis of 2008, posting deficits of up to $150 million annually starting in 2005.
+The decline of Detroit is well documented: the city entered a recession prior to the Great Recession, posting deficits of up to $150 million annually starting in 2005.
 This debt has resulted in increased crime and poverty rates, and a rapidly decreasing population due to white flight.
-Detroit is still in crisis today.

 Detroit has also been the birthplace of many cultural movements such as the Civil Rights Movement and the Black Power Movement.
 People of color in Detroit experience low access to food and health care, and low access to employment and education.
 Pertaining solely to food, communities of people of color that live in food deserts are vulnerable to cardiovascular diseases, obesity, and diabetes.
 A lack of health care increases these risks.
 There are many organizations and initiatives that aim to address these issues by working towards a food sovereign Detroit.

-Urban Agriculture
+Urban agriculture

 Detroit's urban agriculture initiatives are well established compared to others in the United States.
 Because of the need for reliable and healthy food sources, Detroit shows potential for the expansion of urban agriculture from a neighborhood level to a city level.

 Many urban gardens increase segregation by displacing people of color; however, the urban agriculture initiative in Detroit is unique because many of the urban farms are headed by people of color.
 Keep Growing Detroit is directly involved by promoting agricultural education and increasing access to agricultural resources to communities of color.

-Food Sovereignty in Detroit
+Food sovereignty in Detroit

 Detroit has been listed under the Food Access Research Atlas (FARA) as a low income and low food access region.
 Detroit is considered a food desert because of the lack of access to fresh produce and grocery stores, with many residents relying on fast food chains, liquor stores, and corner stores to feed themselves and their families.
 Grocery stores began closing in the 1980s, and Farmer Jack was the last chain grocery store to close in 2007.
 Some argue that Detroit's food desert status is no longer an issue; however, Keep Growing Detroit aims to directly address remaining issues of food insecurity.

 Founding

 Keep Growing Detroit was founded in 2013 to organize, maintain, and support already existing food programs-the Garden Resource Program and Grown in Detroit, and to ultimately reach more urban farmers.
-Ashley Atkinson, the co-Director of Keep Growing Detroit, stated in an interview from 2015, “I see [the programs] growing tenfold in order to accommodate hundreds more gardens and residents participating.
-We really must not slow down in pursuit of our mission of a food sovereign City of Detroit.”.
+Ashley Atkinson, the co-director of Keep Growing Detroit, stated in an interview from 2015, "I see [the programs] growing tenfold in order to accommodate hundreds more gardens and residents participating.
+We really must not slow down in pursuit of our mission of a food sovereign City of Detroit."